MinecraftServerControl/mscs/README.md

 ### Mapping software
 The script uses the [Minecraft Overviewer](http://overviewer.org) mapping software to generate maps of your worlds.
-Minecraft Overviewer is a command-line tool for rendering high-resolution maps of Minecraft worlds.
-It generates a set of static html and image files and uses the Google Maps API to display a nice interactive map.

-Please see
+Please see [Setting up mapping](#setting-up-mapping) for installation and configuration instructions.

 ## Installation
 ### Downloading the script